-This one is loaded with features and recognizes the most different code types which is a huge advantage: I don't want to keep different code scanners in case I would need one or the other.
-It does ask to use you location which I don't really understand, why does a barcode scanner needs my location?
-It seems that there is an online service connected with this app but I didn't look into that.
+This one is loaded with features and recognizes the most different code types which is a huge advantage: I don’t want to keep different code scanners in case I need one or the other.
+It asks your location which I don’t understand, why does a barcode scanner need my location?
+It seems that there is an online service connected with this app but I didn’t investigate.

-The only app that supports the Aztec code so it may be your only choice if you need this but, that said, it's a confusing application.
-It has an option where you can enter a code which brings you to the Wikipedia article for the ‘code’ you enter... no idea what it's doing there?!
+The only app that supports the Aztec code so it may be your only choice if you need this but, that said, it’s a confusing application.
+It has an option to enter a code which brings you to the Wikipedia article for the “code” you enter, no idea what it’s doing there?!
 There is also no feedback when you take a picture and no barcode is found, it should.
 You can enter your country, gender and age in the settings screen but why?!
 Not my favorite barcode scanner as you might have guessed.

-As a nice added bonus all these apps are free so time to try out and decide what suits you best!
+As a nice bonus all these apps are free so time to try them out and decide what suits you best!